 If I haven’t thawed ahead of time, I can thaw my freezer meals in a sink of water for 20 minutes then put them right into my Instant Pot to cook.
 While it’s cooking, I can make a quick side and we’ve got a nutritious, quick meal.

-I love to buy the Rotisserie Chickens at Costco, or the packages of cooked breast meat to make our meals out of.
+Also, I love to buy the Rotisserie Chickens at Costco, or the packages of cooked breast meat to make our meals out of.
 There are many options in the freezer and refrigerated sections at your grocery store, too.
-Look at these from Tyson.

 If I’m making baked potatoes, rice, pasta, broccoli, etc. I make enough for at least two meals.
 I can then turn those into a quick meal or add them as a side dish on another day.
 Get more ideas on How to Use Leftovers here.